Aug 23, 2021

 Teach a Lesson

-Expanding on making a list, staying on top of tech involves constant learning.
+Expanding on listicles, staying on top of tech involves constant learning.
 As a go-to source for tips and tutoring, communication is key.
 Whether a small business owner or a member of an agency-based marketing team, those in the industry want to make the most of their time.

 Focusing on a teachable moment, this type of angle provides beginner tips, a how-to guide or an in-depth look.
 In many cases, solving a problem promotes repeat readers.
 To keep your audience, take the time to make a video tutorial.
 Featuring a face for the facts and offering a visual experience will build a stronger connection and target different styles of learning.